hindumrao/hindumrao.github.io/_research/2020-03-22-does-long-term-proton-pump-inhibitor-use-pump-up-your-risk-of-adverse-effects.md

 ---
-title: Does Long-term Proton Pump Inhibitor Use Pum Up Your Risk Of Adverse Effects?
+title: Does Long-term Proton Pump Inhibitor Use Pump Up Your Risk Of Adverse Effects?
 date: 2020-03-22
 image: '/images/proton_inhibitor.jpg'
 ---